psiace-archive/awesome-stars/README.md

 - [spearow/juice](https://github.com/spearow/juice) - The Hacker's Machine Learning Engine
 - [deislabs/wagi](https://github.com/deislabs/wagi) - Write HTTP handlers in WebAssembly with a minimal amount of work
 - [LukeMathWalker/zero-to-production](https://github.com/LukeMathWalker/zero-to-production) - Code for "Zero To Production In Rust", a book on API development using Rust.
-- [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - Vector Search Engine for the next generation of AI applications
+- [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - Vector Search Engine and Database for the next generation of AI applications.
+Also available in the cloud https://qdrant.to/cloud
 - [najamelan/tracing_prism](https://github.com/najamelan/tracing_prism) - Side by side split of async log files
 - [jorgecarleitao/arrow2](https://github.com/jorgecarleitao/arrow2) - Transmute-free Rust library to work with the Arrow format
 - [tokio-rs/console](https://github.com/tokio-rs/console) - a debugger for async rust!